Wake1st/GomiMoni/README.md

 A trash game, about trash, for the [Society of Play](https://societyofplay.itch.io/) [Pompous Trash Jam 2025](https://itch.io/jam/pompous-trash-2025).

 ## Description

 Gomi in the hole.
 Moni in the pocket.
 Moni buys trash.

 ## Known Issues

-- [x] fix: previously selected option buttons are still on hover when reloaded
+- [x] previously selected option buttons are still on hover when reloaded
-- [x] fix: alpha channel for textures (should be transparent)
+- [x] alpha channel for textures (should be transparent)
-- [x] fix: texture import issue with some models (I need help with this)
+- [x] texture import issue with some models (I need help with this)
-- [x] fix: level selection (highest level vs current level)
+- [x] level selection (highest level vs current level)
-- [x] fix: boughts first trash when buying last
+- [x] boughts first trash when buying last
+- [ ] instructions and pause menu are not in sync

 ## Stretch Goals